karthikeya-aduri/pdf-toolkit/README.md

 - Split a PDF at desired locations
 - Delete multiple pages at once
 - Rotate multiples pages at once
-- Extract text content from PDFs

 ## Usage
-- The PDFs are merged in the order you select them
-- The PDFs are split based on user input
+- The PDFs can be reordered before merging
-- Deletion and Rotation also depend on user input but the order you give them does not matter.
+- The user input given to split, delete, rotate operations decides the pages to be modified in a PDF

 ## Screenshots
 ![image](./screenshots/Screenshot-1.png)